-- Bugfix: Corrected threading problem with the Large Array Transfer Helper class: Crashes / LAT failures were sometimes occuring due to list items being added / removed by multiple threads.
+- Bugfix: Corrected threading problem with the Large Array Transfer Helper class: Crashes / LAT failures were sometimes occurring due to list items being added / removed by multiple threads.

 - Patch: Auto-reconnecting after connect failure: Clients configured to auto-reconnect were attempting to auto-reconnect after a connection failure.
 This was unintended behavior.

 - Patch: Clients not correctly displaying connection status after clicking the disconnect button while attempting to auto-reconnect: Also resolved in this version.

 Following is a list of changes available in version 3.9 of this library.